patricksurry/eastern-front-1941/doc/apxdev.md

 If the button was down and is still down, (BUTHLD) we must test the Joystick for orders.
 First we check for a space bar being pressed; this would cause the orders to be cleared.
-Then we move the arrow (lines 2660-3330) until it reaches the maltakreuze.
+Then we move the arrow ([lines 2660-3330][EFT18I-2660-3330]) until it reaches the maltakreuze.
 The task of moving the arrow is involved.
 The unit's orders must be retrieved and the relevant order must be stripped out of the byte.
 The arrow must be positioned and moved according to the order stored.
 Furthermore, the display is not done in a single pass of the vertical blank interrupt but in several.
-The speed of the arrow is set with the operand of the instruction in line 2630.
-The display of the maltakreuze is a somewhat simpler task (lines 3370-3590).
+The speed of the arrow is set with the operand of the instruction in [line 2630][EFT18I-2630].
+The display of the maltakreuze is a somewhat simpler task ([lines 3370-3590][EFT18I-3370-3590]).
 The critical values for this routine are (BASEX, BASEY) which give the player-missile coordinates of the displayed unit, and (STEPX, STEPY) which give the player-missile coordinates of the arrow along its path.